 As of today, Microsoft Dynamics 365 for Customer Service users can integrate translation directly into their workflow by connecting with Unbabel’s solution, now available at Microsoft AppSource.
 All thanks to our latest customer service integration, companies using Microsoft Dynamics 365 for customer support will be able to understand and be understood by their customers in up to 28 languages.

 In a world where nearly 75% of internet users don’t speak English, this allows global brands to finally address their customers in their own language.
-Messages going in and out of Dynamics 365 will be automatically translated through a combination of artificial intelligence and a network of 50,000+ human translators.
+Messages going in and out of Dynamics 365 will be automatically translated through a combination of artificial intelligence and a network of tens of thousands human translators.

 Simply put: it is easier to serve customers around the world with Unbabel’s integration with Dynamics 365 for Customer Service.
 Unbabel’s Translation-as-a-Service is a good option for retail, tech, travel, hypergrowth companies and global enterprise.

 Sona Vaish Venkat, General Manager, Intelligent SaaS at Microsoft explains: